-In the operations of anti-poaching, dogs are successfully used for 3 main purposes: patrol, detection and tracking.
+In the operations of anti-poaching, dogs is a new and successful tool.
+Working dogs are used for 3 main purposes; patrol, detection and tracking.

 Patrol dogs walk in the bush with handlers, sweep for snares, carcasses, spoor or any unusual activity.
-Patrol dogs also aid rangers in the field to pick up sounds and movement of potential threats.
-They also do visible patrols on fence lines as a deterrant, to make onlookers aware of the use of dogs in the area.
+Patrol dogs help rangers in the field to pick up sounds and movement of potential threats.
+They also do visible patrols on fence lines as a deterrent, to make people aware of the use of dogs in the area.

-Detection dogs (sniffer dogs) are trained to sniff out any target substance they are trained on.
-For anti-poaching, it will mostly be explosives (gunpowder in ammunition and firearms) as well as rhino horn or other parts of animals.
-Detection dogs will make a massive difference at the reserve gates to smell out firearms going in.
+Detection dogs (sniffer dogs) are trained to sniff out any target that they are trained on.
+For anti-poaching, it will mostly be gunpowder, ammunition and firearms as well as rhino horn, ivory or other parts of animals.
+Detection dogs does a massive difference at the reserve gates to smell out firearms going in.

-Tracking dogs are used to aid the rangers and ground units in tracking a scent left in tracks of humans or animals the units wants to follow.
+Tracking dogs are used to aid the rangers and ground units in tracking humans or animals.
 Tracking dogs obviously help the ground units follow spoor faster, to catch up with poachers and apprehend them.
-They can also be used for tracking rhinos for monitoring.
+They can also be used for tracking rhinos or other animals for monitoring.

 Dogs are one of the most efficient tools in anti-poaching.
 The anti-poaching operations in Kruger National Park have proved that the input of trained dogs have a big impact on following spoors and making arrests.
-There, a anti-poaching dog have alone caught over 115 groups of poachers over the last 4 years.
 Dogs do not see color or money, and they do not take bribes.
 All they want is a “good boy” to play with, a ball and love from the handler.